Food & Drink

 Coecoei

-Playa Liquor & Bottling Company produces coecoei, a deep red alcoholic beverage used in many tropical cocktails.
-The recipe is centuries old, originally made by an Indian tribe of Venezuela and introduced on Aruba some sixty years ago.
-It is one of the ingredients of the island’s famous Aruba Ariba.
+Playa Liquor & Bottling Company produces coecoei, a deep red alcoholic beverage used in numerous tropical cocktails.
+Its centuries-old recipe was originally developed by an indigenous tribe in Venezuela and introduced to Aruba about sixty years ago.
+It is one of the ingredients in the island’s famous Aruba Ariba

 Ponche Crema

-Ponche crema is a creamy and smooth beverage made of egg yolks, cream, rum, and a variety of spices, usually enjoyed during the holiday season.
-Wrap up a bottle carefully and take it home to add some island cheer to your next holiday celebration.
+Ponche crema is a smooth, creamy drink made with egg yolks, cream, rum, and various spices, often enjoyed during the holiday season.
+Wrap a bottle carefully and take it home to add an island touch to your next holiday celebration.
 Playa Liquor & Bottling Company and a few smaller businesses produce ponche crema on the island.

 Website: www.playaliquoraruba.com.